tlswg/certificate-compression/draft-ghedini-tls-certificate-compression.md

 65536 bytes, and they MUST abort the connection if the size exceeds that limit.
-If the implementations impose an additional smaller limit on the chain size in addition to the 65536 byte limit imposed by TLS framing, they MUST apply the same limit to the uncompressed chain.
+If the implementations impose an additional smaller limit on the chain size in addition to the 65536 byte limit imposed by TLS framing, they MUST apply the same limit to the uncompressed chain, as well as reject any compressed chain exceeding the limit before decompressing it.

 # IANA Considerations